CJGC/ComputerArchitecture/README.md

-This repository will contain entire code, belonging to unicycle processor Sparc v8
+This repository will contain the code about the unicycle processor Sparc v8